nathanbent/prod-natebentcom/content/posts/proxmox-template-windows/index.md

 5. reboot Windows

+6. Run SysPrep with the command `C:\Windows\System32\Sysprep\sysprep.exe`
-6. In the System Preparation Tool window, choose “Enter OOBE”, leave Generalize unchecked (to keep the drivers) and Shutdown Options- Shutdown
+   a.
+In the System Preparation Tool window, choose “Enter OOBE”, leave Generalize unchecked (to keep the drivers) and Shutdown Options- Shutdown

 7. Click OK, wait for Sysprep to run and shutdown

 8. Back in Proxmox web gui, click More and Convert to Template